ziwenkk/ziwen.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Art, Tech & Adventures
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: There are only two ways to confront the absurdity of life: either become absolutely numb, or live with absolute passion.
+Tried the first, turning to the second.
       filters:
         folders:
           - project